ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Why don't I see a code snippet preview?

-VS Code uses the key combination ++ctrl+space++ to show more/less information in the preview window.
+VS Code uses the key combination <kbd>Ctrl</kbd>+<kbd>Space</kbd> to show more/less information in the preview window.
 If you're not seeing a snippet preview when you type in a code snippet prefix, using this key combination should restore the preview.

 ### How do I disable the extension recommendation in Ultralytics?